story-squad/clash-of-the-pencils-web/src/components/common/Input/README.md

 > `const { register, errors } = useForm();`

-- `register` - a funciton that connects your input to the form state
+- `register` - a function that connects your input to the form state
 - `errors` - an object containing all of a form's current errors

 Optionally, you can pass in a `rules` object, which contains the validation rules of that input field: